-Manages all patients with conditions requiring inter-disciplinary management (or multi-consultant input) including care within the clinical area of the fellowship.
+Manages all patients with conditions requiring inter-disciplinary management (or multi-consultant input as in complex Mohs cases) including care within the clinical area of the fellowship.
 Able to perform all the administrative and clinical tasks required of a consultant surgeon in order that safe and appropriate multi-disciplinary decisions are made on all patients with such conditions requiring care within the clinical area of the fellowship.

-- Appropriately selects patients who require discussion at Ensures that all members of the multi-disciplinary team are involved in patient care through use of appropriate clinic appointments, formal clinical communication or informal discussion of the patient as appropriate - Follows the appropriate administrative process - Deals correctly with inappropriate referrals for discussion (e.g. postpones discussion if information is incomplete or out-of-date) Ensures that appropriate information and investigations are arranged to facilitate multidisciplinary discussion and management in clinics / MDT meetings - Presents relevant case history, recognising important clinical features, co-morbidities and investigations - Identifies patients with unusual, serious or urgent conditions - Engages constructively with all members of the multi-disciplinary team in reaching an agreed management decision, taking co-morbidities into account, recognising when uncertainty exists, and being able to manage this - Effectively manages potentially challenging situations such as conflicting opinions - Develops a clear management plan and communicates discussion outcomes and subsequent plans by appropriate means to the patient, GP and administrative staff as appropriate - Manages time to ensure the case list is discussed in the time available - Arranges follow up investigations when appropriate and knows indications for follow up
+- Appropriately selects patients who require discussion at the multi-disciplinary team - Follows the appropriate administrative process - Deals correctly with inappropriate referrals for discussion (e.g. postpones discussion if information is incomplete or out-of-date) - Presents relevant case history, recognising important clinical features, co-morbidities and investigations - Identifies patients with unusual, serious or urgent conditions - Engages constructively with all members of the multi-disciplinary team in reaching an agreed management decision, taking co-morbidities into account, recognising when uncertainty exists, and being able to manage this - Effectively manages potentially challenging situations such as conflicting opinions - Develops a clear management plan and communicates discussion outcomes and subsequent plans by appropriate means to the patient, GP and administrative staff as appropriate - Manages time to ensure the case list is discussed in the time available - Arranges follow up investigations when appropriate and knows indications for follow up

-Supervision level:

-Fellowship Level I: Able to observe only Fellowship Level II: Able and trusted to act with direct supervision: a.
-Supervisor present throughout b.
-Supervisor present for part Fellowship Level III: Able and trusted to act with indirect supervision Fellowship Level IV: Able and trusted to act at the level expected of a day one consultant in the clinical area of the fellowship Fellowship Level V: Able and trusted to act at a level beyond that expected of a consultant within the clinical area of the fellowship
+Fellowship Level III: Able and trusted to act with indirect supervision

+Fellowship Level IV: Able and trusted to act at the level expected of a day one consultant in

+Fellowship Level V: Able and trusted to act at a level beyond that expected of a consultant